Contact Us Today (424) 372-3112

 Penalties for VC 14601 Driving with a Suspended License

-If convicted of California Vehicle Code 14601 driving on a suspended license in Los Angeles County, you could face jail time, a fine, or both jail and a fine.
+If you're convicted of driving on a suspended license under California Vehicle Code 14601 in Los Angeles County, the consequences can be significant.
+You could face jail time, a hefty fine, or both.
+These penalties are not to be taken lightly and underscore the importance of seeking legal counsel.

 The legal penalties will always depend on various factors, including – why your license was suspended – any prior convictions for driving with a suspended license – and your driving history.